elastic/elastic-charts/api/charts.api.md

     scale: ScaleContinuousType | ScaleOrdinalType;
     // (undocumented)
     type: typeof PointerEventType.Over;
+    // @alpha
     unit?: string;
     // (undocumented)
     value: number | string | null;
 }

+// Warning: (ae-missing-release-tag) "PointerUpdateListener" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type PointerUpdateListener = (event: PointerEvent) => void;

+// Warning: (ae-missing-release-tag) "PointStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface PointStyle {
     fill?: Color | ColorVariant;